 3. Benefits are provided on a long term or crisis basis, depending on which program individuals apply to.
 Funds for help with your utility bill are sent directly to the utility providers to cover costs.

-Unfortunately, the assistance tends not to cover an entire season’s worth of utility bills and can only be used for one fuel source (heat or electricity,can count against immigrants to the US who are applying for green cards.
+Unfortunately, the assistance tends not to cover an entire season’s worth of utility bills and can only be used for one fuel source (heat or electricity, never water/sewer).
+These programs are funded through the federal government; use of these programs can count against immigrants to the US who are applying for green cards.

 These programs have a fairly extensive application process that requires documentation.
 Funds are also limited, so once funding is exhausted, there are no more LIHEAP benefits until the next year.
 Find your tribal or state LIHEAP contact information here.